- As low as $444/Night

 Take advantage of the many amenities that Fripp Island has to offer.
 Fripp Island features a multitude of food and drink options for your enjoyment.
 With two championship golf courses, five pool complexes, 6 pickleball courts, 8 tennis courts, and three-and-a-half miles of uninterrupted beach, Fripp Island is an unspoiled treasure.
 The island also has a full-service deep-water marina, bicycle, paddle board, kayak, boat, and golf cart units available.

-Fripp Island is a designated wildlife sanctuary and is also host to many whitetail deer and other extraordinary wildlife.
+Fripp Island is a designated wildlife sanctuary and is also host to many whitetail deer and other exceptional wildlife.
 You will be sure to see them as you enter the island gates.

 Please ask us about Golf Packages for Monthly Units!